Checkmarx/kics/docs/getting-started.md

 ## KICS Command

-KICS has the following commands avaiable:
+KICS has the following commands available:

 ```txt
 Keeping Infrastructure as Code Secure